someshprajapati/someshprajapati/README.md

 > I'm a dreamer who see the best in everything and always eager to learn new things.<br/>
 > I live simple life and appreciate the little things.<br/>

-**For the past 8 years I have been helping Startups, Engineers and Entrepreneurs in DevOps, Automation, Public Cloud and Inhouse DC.<br/>**
+**For the past 9 years I have been helping Startups, Engineers and Entrepreneurs in DevOps, Automation, Public Cloud and Inhouse DC.<br/>**
 * I have experience as a DevOps Engineer to create geographically distributed In-house data center from scratch.<br/>
 * I have experience leading a SRE team to build stuff in automated way from scratch.<br/>

 ### 🔭 I’m currently working on
-Automate things, Following the KISS and DRY Principles :metal:
+* Automate things, Following the KISS and DRY Principles :metal:
+* Kubernetes
+* Apache Kafka, ZooKeeper
+* Apache Storm
+* SignalFx, Prometheus, Grafana

 ### 🌱 I’m currently learning
-GCP, AWS, Python, Ansible, Docker, Kubernetes, Apache Kafka, ZooKeeper, Apache Storm, Packer, SignalFx
+GCP, AWS, Python, Ansible, Docker, Kubernetes, Apache Kafka, ZooKeeper, Apache Storm, Packer, SignalFx, Prometheus, Grafana

 ### 👯 I’m looking to collaborate on
 Any interesting techology, Tips and Tricks :smile: